Learn PHP: a PHP tutorial

 ?>

-Simple write both variables, together with the rest of the text, inside a string encased by double quotation marks.
-PHP automatically recognizes the use of variables thanks to the dollar sign ($) and replaces the values accordingly.
+Simply write both variables into the double-quoted string along with the rest of the text to be output.
+PHP automatically recognizes the variables by the dollar sign ($) and inserts the appropriate values.

 <?php